 In our day-to-day work, these core competencies play an important role in our success.
-This model provides the foundation for all development activities within our human resources work.
-Employees and supervisors discuss specific growth and development needs, as well as the progress they have made to date.
+The competency model provides the foundation for all our Human Resources programs and processes.
+Employees and supervisors discuss specific growth and development needs, as well as the progress made with development measures already introduced.

-Our competency model is of course also applicable to our leaders.
-By setting an example, they play a key role in embedding the competency model across our organization.
+Our competency model is also applicable to our leaders.
+By setting an example, they play a key role in embedding the competencies across our organization.
 In addition, the model defines the leadership culture through which we intend to grow our business.
-Building on this framework, in 2018 we defined six leadership behaviors that summarize the way we expect our leaders to act.
+Building on this framework, we defined six leadership behaviors that summarize the way we expect our leaders to act.

-By participating in our employee surveys, our employees can also assess the quality of the leadership within the company.
+By participating in employee surveys, our employees can also assess various factors, such as leadership quality within the company.

 How we facilitate good leadership

-We expect our leaders to be attuned to the needs of their diverse teams and therefore provide them with various tools and extensive data.
-At the same time, they can access transparent feedback through specially developed tools in order to track the impact of their decisions.
-We work with external providers to train our leaders on approaches to good leadership that are backed by science and well-established within the business world.
+We expect our leaders to be attuned to the needs of their diverse teams and therefore provide them with support in the form of resources and data.
+At the same time, they can access transparent feedback through specially developed tools in order to find out about the impact of their behavior.
+We work with external providers to train our leaders on approaches to good leadership that are scientifically-based and well-established within the business world.

 How we structure our human resources management

-Human Resources (HR) is responsible for advising all business sectors and Group functions within our organization.
-We also have three Centers of Excellence in place to respond to the needs of our employees, organization and company culture: Talent, Development & Recruiting; Compensation & Benefits; and Engagement & Inclusion.
-In early 2020, these HR units were consolidated into Innovation HR.
-Across all our sites, HR employees from Market HR and Sector HR work hand-in-hand with leaders from the various units to develop attractive compensation models and benefits, along with strategies to engage our employees even more strongly.
-In the process, they adhere to Group-wide HR guidelines and requirements, which is verified by internal audits that are performed every two to three years.
-As part of the integration of Versum Materials and Intermolecular, which we acquired in 2019, we will be reviewing these HR guidelines and requirements, making adjustments as necessary.
+The Human Resources (HR) department is responsible for advising all business sectors and Group functions.
+It addresses the needs of our employees, organization and company culture.
+Across all our sites, HR employees work hand-in-hand with leaders from the various functions and business sectors to develop attractive compensation models and benefits, along with strategies to engage our people even more strongly and in accordance with Group-wide HR guidelines and requirements.
+Every two to three years, we carry out internal audits to check that the guidelines are being implemented.
+As we continue to integrate Versum Materials and Intermolecular, we review our HR policies and guidelines and make adjustments as necessary.

-Belén Garijo is the Executive Board member responsible for Group Human Resources.
+Our Vice Chair of the Executive Board and Deputy CEO is responsible for Group Human Resources.
 Our Chief HR Officer, in charge of the various HR activities, HR experts and HR business partners, reports directly to her.
 Our Merck Business Services unit oversees the operational tasks of human resources work, such as drafting contracts and payroll accounting.
-Marcus Kuhnert, Executive Board member and Chief Financial Officer, is responsible for this unit.
+The Executive Board member and Chief Financial Officer is responsible for this unit.